Self-care fits our health & wellness needs. We can honor the Lord with our self-care. Self-care is not selfish.

-When we do not take care of ourselves, whether it be not eating correctly, not spending time with close friends, getting enough rest, we are not at ‘our best level of wellness’ to serve the Lord.
+When we do not take care of ourselves, whether it be not eating correctly, not spending time with close friends, or getting enough rest, we are not at ‘our best level of wellness’ to serve the Lord.

-God is With You
+Understand God is Always With You

-At times I get overwhelmed just thinking about having to go to the gym or needing to do a hundred things, and somehow I have to take the dogs for a walk.
+At times I get overwhelmed just thinking about having to go to the gym or needing to do a hundred things, and somehow I have to take the dogs for a walk too.

 But, I am comforted knowing God is with me.
+When I:

-When I feel alone, I know He is there, and I sense His tenderness.
+- Feel alone, I know He is there, and I sense His tenderness.

-When I am sad, I can be comforted by His presence.
+- Am sad, I can be comforted by His presence.

-When I am overwhelmed, God cheers me on and helps me see how to take it one step at a time.
+- Am overwhelmed, God cheers me on and helps me see how to take it one step at a time.

 Having God with me is what helps me overcome anxiousness, make better choices, and take better care of myself throughout the day.